dnnsharp/infobox-guide/faq.md

 A:Yes.
 You can download the InfoBox 30 day free trial from: http://www.dnnsharp.com/dnn/modules/infobox/download .
 The trial version is identical to the full version, except for the time limitations.

-**Q:Can I extend my trial?
+Q:Can I extend my trial?
-**<p>A:No, but for outstanding situations, please email us at sales@dnnsharp.com.</p>
+A:No, but for outstanding situations, please email us at sales@dnnsharp.com.

-**Q:Will I lose the settings I make during the trial when I buy?
+### Q:Will I lose the settings I make during the trial when I buy?

-**<p><A:Absolutely not.
-You just need to use for activation the registration key received via email after the purchase was made.</p>
+A:Absolutely not.
+You just need to use for activation the registration key received via email after the purchase was made.

 ### Q:I’ve hired a developer to work on my site.
 Who should buy the license?